 Skip to main content

 Google Tag Manager (GTM) captures CTA view and click events on your website, sending them to WisePilot for attribution tracking.
-This is a critical piece of the optimization pipeline — without GTM events, you can’t track which CTAs are being seen and clicked.
+With plugin v3.0+, this is handled natively by the attribution tracker script.

 Prerequisites